mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-19-flask_on_tornado.md

 {% endhighlight %}

 The important part is the last four lines.
-Tornado works in a similar way to Apache in terms of abstraction.
-Firstly there is the app, containing all of the functionality we wrote.
-On top of that, there is a WSGI container, which acts as an interface between the Python app and the HTTP server (which deals with HTTP traffic, not Python code - the fact that Tornado is written in Python is a bit of a red herring, which is why I haven't put a 'python' tag on this post).
-WSGI stands for Web Server Gateway Interface, and came from endeavours to run Python web apps on Apache, which will be discussed in the next post.
+Tornado works in a similar way to the Apache web server in terms of abstraction.
+Firstly there is the app, containing the code that we wrote - endpoints, server logic, etc. Around that, there is a WSGI container, which acts as an interface between the Python app and the HTTP server (which deals with HTTP traffic, not Python code - the fact that Tornado is written in Python is a bit of a red herring, which is why I haven't put a 'python' tag on this post).
+WSGI stands for Web Server Gateway Interface, and came from endeavours to get Python web apps to run on Apache, which will be discussed in the next post.

 We can now use this script to run each of our Flask apps, then navigate to the appropriate port on the hosting machine and see the running web app.
 However, this is not an ideal scenario: by now, you'll have three SSH terminals open, which must stay running for as long as you want the app to be available.
 It's possible to solve this problem by running the terminals in a Screen session, but a more reliable way is to detach the processes from the terminal.
 We did this simply by rolling our own.
 For `rest_api`:

-`rest_api.sh`:
+rest_api.sh:
 {% highlight bash %}

 case $1 in